 Cavity Prevention And Dental Care For Kids

 A kid’s dental care begins as soon as the kid is born.
-Today, more and more kids are effected by teeth cavities and other oral problems according to Kasey Davis Dentistry in Hoover Alabama.
+Today, more and more kids are effected by teeth cavities and other oral problems.
 A kid generally gets his first set of teeth between the age of six months and three years.
 There are twenty primary teeth which often fall between the age of six years to eleven years and are replaced by permanent teeth.
 The last permanent teeth erupts usually within the age of twenty one.

 Babies tend to develop tooth decay if proper food is not supplied or if there is lack of care in a regular basis.
 Use a wet, soft cloth to clean the gums daily to guard against bacterial development.
 Use an infant brush with a smear of toothpaste to brush his teeth till the age of two.
 Then, slowly teach him to brush under your supervision.
 Do not put your baby to sleep without brushing his teeth at night.
 Even you feed your infant to put him to sleep, make sure you wash his mouth with water before you put him to sleep because when the sugar from the milk stays in the mouth for long, it can eat away at the enamel resulting in discolored teeth or even teeth cavities.